 This post may contain compensated links.
 Find out more info in my DISCLAIMER

 While travel has always been a part of life for humans, travel for pleasure is a relatively modern concept.
 In the past, travel was done for necessity.
-Merchants, soldiers and clergy were the dominant travellers.
-They travelled because they had to and it was often a dangerous business.
+Merchants, soldiers and clergy were the dominant travelers.
+They traveled because they had to and it was often dangerous business.

 The age of travel

 While Cook’s packaged holidays changed the future of travel, the concept is still popular today.
 With the start of the 20th century, new and improved modes of transportation made it easier for people to get around.
 Planes, trains and automobiles became cheaper and more accessible to the masses.
 Thanks to industrialism, more people started accumulating personal wealth.
 Labour reforms brought the concept of set work schedule and suddenly people had more time on their hands.

 The rise of the automobile industry let to road trips as an option for a family holiday.
 Airlines made Europe and other parts of the world accessible.
 The post-war world has changed dramatically and people wanted to see it.
 Travel for leisure became a common activity.
 It seems that with each decade, traveling the world became even more accessible.

 In the last 10 years alone, several game-changers brought travel to even more people.
 Blogs and social media made faraway destinations come alive.
 Cheap flights, stopovers and loyalty programs encouraged more of us to travel.
 Companies like Uber and Airbnb helped to revolutionize travel.
 Tourists no longer had to depend on unreliable and often dishonest cabs.
 They also got alternatives to expensive hotels.
 Suddenly, there was competition for tourist dollars, with deals popping up everywhere.